Covid 19 coronavirus : Lufthansa flight makes low pass over Auckland as it takes Germans home

 The German airline Lufthansa bid a fond farewell to New Zealand today with a low pass over Auckland as its A380 left Aotearoa to take German citizens back home.

+• Air NZ boss on coronavirus: 'Not all airlines will survive this'

-Aucklanders were treated to the rare sight of the massive plane travelling low over the central city this morning, with many heading outside to capture the rare event on photo and video.
+Aucklanders were treated to the rare sight of the massive plane travelling low over the central city and Waitemata Harbour just before 10am today, with many heading outside to capture the rare event on photo and video.

 Altitude information revealed just how low the plane was travelling when it passed over Auckland, with onlookers noting it was "a beautiful day for it".